hasherezade/pe-bear-releases/README.md

 -
 <img src="./logo/main_ico.png" alt="PE-bear logo">

+PE-bear is a freeware reversing tool for PE files.
+Its objective is to deliver fast and flexible “first view” for malware analysts, stable and capable to handle malformed PE files.

 <b>WARNING:</b> PE-bear is not open source - you will find here the builds only.
 Yet, the PE parser from PE-bear is open source and available here: [bearparser](https://github.com/hasherezade/bearparser)

 Signatures for PE-bear: